awsdocs/aws-java-developer-guide-v2/doc_source/getting-started.rst

    limitations under the License.

 #####################################################
-Getting Started with |sdk-java| 2.0 Developer Preview
+Getting Started with |sdk-java-v2| Developer Preview
 #####################################################

 This section provides information about how to install, set up, and use the |sdk-java|.